jmatth/LinkTheDots/README.md

 │       └── config
 ├── link
 │   └── bashrc
-└── source
+└── pre
     └── fancyscript.sh
 ```

-Once your dotfiles are in the proper places, you can install this scrip in one
+Once your dotfiles are in the proper places, you can install this script in one
 of two ways.

 ###Installation with Submodule (Recommended)